 Following Policarpo Sanz Street, the tour ends in the Porta do Sol, called Porta because it was one of the main entrances through the old city walls.
 This is the square where you’ll find the Sireno (Merman), a sculpture half fish, half man that symbolizes Vigo’s symbiosis with the sea.
 This is also where the pedestrian, shopping Príncipe Street begins, and at its very end is the MARCO, Museo de Arte Contemporáneo (Museum of Contemporary Art).
 After following this bustling street to the end, you can turn right behind the museum and go back along the parallel, also full of shops.

 Back in Porta do Sol, cross towards the Old Town through the Praza da Constitución square, where you’ll see the old city hall.
 The arcaded square is the starting point of several streets with craft shops and typical gastronomic products.

 While walking along the streets of the Old Town towards the sea, you’ll pass by the Colegiata de Santa María, the city’s most important church, and you’ll reach a skywalk that crosses into A Laxe Shopping Centre, in the cruise ship pier.
 This is an area with excellent Galician gastronomic options, where the seafood and wines have Rías Baixas denomination of origin.

 The ends of the docks that embrace and protect the marina, along with the end of the cruise ship pier, offer excellent viewpoints of the Vigo estuary.

-The cruise ship pier has a direct communication gateway that goes to A Pedra market and the Old Town, and it has spectacular views of the Vigo estuary.
+The cruise ship pier has a direct communication gateway that goes to A Pedra square and the Old Town, and it has spectacular views of the Vigo estuary.

 The oyster sellers in A Pedra are there every morning of the year and all day in summer.